conholdate/conholdate-blog-content/Conholdate.Total/2022-03-21-merge-jpg-images-into-pdf-using-csharp/index.md

 We can merge multiple JPG images into a PDF document by following the steps given below:

-  1. Read all JPG image files from a directory one by one
+  1. Read all JPG image files from a directory one by one.
   2. Load a JPG image using the _**[Image.Load()][11]**_ method.
-  2. If it is first image then save a PDF file.
-Otherwise convert and save in FileStream.
+  2. Convert the first image to PDF and save the file on a local disk.
+Otherwise, convert and save in FileStream.
   3. Load previously saved PDF using the _**[Merger][14]**_ class.
   4. Call the _**[Merger.Join()][15]**_ method to join the JPG converted PDF with the loaded PDF.
   5. Finally, call the _**[Merger.Save()][16]**_  method to save the merged PDF.
 It takes output file path as an argument.